Yash-Vekaria/genai-assistants/README.md

 ## Installation

+As a framework to audit and evaluate browser assistants for their data collection, storage, and sharing of information, we propose a man-in-the-middle approach.
+The goal is to install and configure Mitmproxy in your Chrome browser by installing necessary certificates so that all network traffic that flows out from the browser (in presence of the browser extension) is captured in its unecrypted form by this proxy.

 1. **Download Mitmproxy**

-   - Visit the [official Mitmproxy website](https://mitmproxy.org/) and follow installation guidelines for your operating system.
+   - Visit the [official Mitmproxy website](https://mitmproxy.org/) and follow installation guidelines for your operating system to install the proxy on your device.

-2. **Install Mitmproxy Certificate**
+2. **Extract Chrome Executable and Profile Paths to Automatically Launch Chrome Session**

    - Start Mitmproxy or Mitmweb by running the `mitmweb` command in the terminal.
    - Create a new Chrome profile: